muxingyuan/uworks1/Readme.txt

 suningcanada.ca

 20221127 following HTML/CSS course, I have already built a landing page.
-I am very confident that other pages can be built and will be more and more experienced along the way.
+I am very confident that other pages can be built and I will be more and more experienced along the way.
 Therefore, today I start to follow JavaScript course from the same instructor.